Dietrich Internship Opportunity Grants Program

 - Description of any additional steps or documentation that the internship sponsor will require before you can begin the internship (For example, a background check, security clearances, and/or a memorandum of understanding [MOU] with Carnegie Mellon University).

 - The deadline date for you to respond to and accept the internship offer.

-- Complete an internship questionnaire and reflective essay about your internship experience and how it affected your career interests and goals.
+- Complete an internship questionnaire about your internship experience and how it affected your career interests and goals.

 - Schedule an appointment with your CPDC career consultant at the beginning of the semester after your internship concludes to discuss your internship experience and how to incorporate relevant facets and takeaways from the experience into your resume.

-- Develop and execute a plan (as described in your grant application) for sharing your internship experience with the Dietrich/CMU communities.
-There are several options for fulfilling this requirement, including:
+- Develop and execute a plan for sharing your internship experience with the Dietrich/CMU communities.
+There are two options for fulfilling this requirement, including: